Currently used scoring system is modified Hendrich Fall Risk Score and is termed as Hendrich II Fall Risk Model.

 Get Up and Go Test

-Get up and go test scores range from 0 to 4 based on the patient’s ability to rise from a seated position as shown in table in the beginning of the article.
+Get up and go test scores range from 0 to 4 based on the patient’s ability to rise from a seated position as shown in the table at the beginning of the article.

 Total Score and Interpretation